xoopscube/documentation/guidelines/README.md

 Designing an accessible system requires specific set of guidelines for different types of disabled users, so that they can access the design like a normal user.

-#### Patterns

-Reusable design patterns are included in UI guidelines.
-These patterns define behavior for certain controls.

-Few examples are navigation, search, forms, data formats, states, and pagination.

 #### Resources

 Guidelines have a collection of resources that can be used while designing a system.